james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 #### DOK (Dictionary Of Keys) format

-DOK format uses a dictionary data structure (a map in Go) as its backing store, mapping row/column pairs (i, j) to matrix elements containing non-zero values.
+DOK format uses a dictionary/map data structure as its backing store, mapping row/column pairs (i, j) to matrix elements containing non-zero values.
 Only non-zero values and their row/column index pairs are stored so any items missing from the map are assumed to be zero.
-Using a hash map as the underlying data structure means random access (reads and writes) is relatively fast (_O(1)_) but sequential iteration over the elements is relatively slow making this format a good choice for incrementally constructing or updating a matrix but poor for arithmetic operations.
+Using a hash map as the underlying data structure means random access (both reads and writes) is relatively fast (_O(1)_) but sequential iteration over the elements is relatively slow making this format a good choice for incrementally constructing or updating a matrix but poor for arithmetic operations.

 #### COO (COOrdinate) format

-Also known as Triplet format, the COO format matrix stores the row and column indices of non-zero values along with the values themselves.
+Also known as Triplet format, the COO format stores the row and column indices of non-zero values along with the values themselves.
 Each row index, column index and data value tuple is stored in 3 respective slices such that `element(row[i], column[i]) = value[i]`.
-Since the slices are unordered and duplicate elements are allowed, appending new non-zero elements to the end of the slices is a very fast operation (_O(1)_).
+Since the slices are unordered and duplicate elements are allowed, appending non-zero elements to the end of the slices is very fast (_O(1)_).
 However, this also means that random access reads of elements is relatively slow (_O(n)_) and sequential iteration can also be slow (sorting the slices can improve access times).
-These characteristics make this matrix format a good choice for initial construction of a matrix, adding new non-zero elements to an existing matrix or as an intermediate format for converting to CSR format but poor for arithmetic operations (assuming the slices are unsorted).
+These characteristics make this matrix format a good choice for initial construction of a matrix or as an intermediate format for converting to CSR format but poor for arithmetic operations (assuming the slices are unsorted).

 ### 2. Operational Formats

 #### CSR (Compressed Sparse Row) format

 Also known as CRS (Compressed Row Storage), this format is similar to COO above except that the row index slice is compressed.
 Specifically, the row index slice stores the cumulative count of non-zero elements in each row such that `row[i]` contains the index into both `column[]` and `data[]` of the first non-zero element of row `i`.
-Thus ranging across data from `data[row[i]]` to `data[row[i+1]-1]` will yield all values within row `i`.
+Thus ranging across data from `data[row[i]]` to `data[row[i+1]-1]` will yield all values from row `i`.
 For a more detailed explanation of CSR format please refer [here](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_.28CSR.2C_CRS_or_Yale_format.29).

 Relative to COO, the compression reduces storage requirements, allows faster random access reads of elements and row slicing but means making changes to the sparsity pattern is very slow (changing a zero value to non-zero).
-These characteristics make this format a poor choice for random access updates, acceptable for random access reads and relatively good for arithmetic operations.
+These characteristics make this format a poor choice for random access updates, passable for random access reads and good for arithmetic operations.

 #### CSC (Compressed Sparse Column) format

 Also known as CCS (Compressed Column Storage), this format is identical to CSR above except that the column index slice is compressed rather than the row index slice as with CSR.
-The result is that CSC naturally stores values in column major order rather than row major order as with CSR.
+The result is that CSC stores values in column major order rather than row major order as with CSR.
 CSC can be thought of as a natural transpose of CSR.

 ### 3. Specialised Formats

 #### DIA (DIAgonal) format

 DIA is a specialised format for storing symmetric diagonal matrices.
-Symmetric diagonal matrices are square shaped and so have the same number of rows and columns, with only the values along the diagonal (top left to bottom right) having non-zero values.
+Symmetric diagonal matrices are square shaped and so have the same number of rows and columns, with only the elements along the diagonal (top left to bottom right) containing non-zero values.
 The DIA format takes advantage of this fact by only storing the diagonal values which it stores in a single slice such that `element(i, j) = value[j] or 0 if i != j`.

 ## Putting it into Practice